Market Spotlight: Spain

 - Overall bounce rate of Spain websites: 36.1%

 - Bounce rate of Spain-based consumers visiting these sites: 34.6%

 The ‘Halo Effect’

-As we mentioned earlier, an unexpected upside of engaging Spain’s online consumers in their languages of choice is the lift in traffic and transactions these localized sites often see from consumers in other global markets.
+As we mentioned earlier, an unexpected upside of engaging Spain's online consumers in their languages of choice is the lift in traffic and transactions these localised sites often see from consumers in other global markets.

 Based on our data, about 65% of traffic to our sites serving Spain hail from users living in Spain.
 But the rest comes from other Spanish-speaking markets such as Mexico, Argentina and other Latin American markets.

 We’ve seen similar a “halo effect” when U.S. companies launch Spanish-language sites to serve U.S. Hispanics.
 We’ve found that cross-border orders from Latin American consumers can dramatically increase—but only when companies appropriately support these markets’ payment platforms, and can ship internationally.

 Sites serving Spain should be no exception.
 We advise companies expanding into the market online to assess the option of fulfilling to Latin America and other global markets.
 This is a successful strategy that's followed by such Spanish fashion powerhouses as Zara and Desigual, which have significant retail presences in Latin America and the U.S.